Taiwan Shuts Down For Second Day As Typhoon Krathon Makes Landfall - UrduPoint

 Taiwan Shuts Down For Second Day As Typhoon Krathon Makes Landfall

-Kaohsiung, (APP - UrduPoint / Pakistan Point News - 3rd Oct, 2024) Typhoon Krathon made landfall in Taiwan's south on Thursday, the island's weather agency said, after forcing schools and offices to shut for a second day amid winds and rain that have left two dead and more than 100 injured.
+Kaohsiung, (APP - UrduPoint / Pakistan Point News - 3rd Oct, 2024) Typhoon Krathon blasted into Taiwan on Thursday, bringing mudslides, flooding and destructive winds to the shuttered island where at least two people have died in the storm and thousands have been evacuated.

+In Pingtung, the typhoon was hampering rescue efforts after a fire tore through a hospital, killing nine people.

-Krathon was packing sustained wind speeds of 126 kilometres (78 miles) per hour and gusts of up to 162 kph just before reaching the southern seaport city of Kaohsiung, according to the Central Weather Administration (CWA).
+Before Krathon made landfall in Kaohsiung packing gusts of 162 kilometres (100 miles) per hour, the port city's 2.7 million inhabitants were instructed by the Central Weather Administration to "take shelter ASAP".

-"Typhoon Krathon made landfall near Kaohsiung's Xiaogang district at around 12:40 pm (0440 GMT)," it said in a post on messaging app Line.

-Kaohsiung's mayor, Chen Chi-mai, told reporters the city was experiencing "the strongest winds" ahead of the typhoon's landfall.

-"We urge residents not to go out unless necessary," he said.
-"So far, Kaohsiung has recorded 356 disaster cases, mostly falling trees and advertising signs."
+Island-wide, schools, offices and businesses were all shut for a second consecutive day as the wind toppled trees, knocked over driving motorcyclists and blew cargo containers from a pier.

+Across Taiwan, around 10,000 people were evacuated as of Thursday, according to the interior ministry.

-Torrential rain and powerful winds unleashed on the island have already left at least two people dead, two missing and 123 injured, said the National Fire Agency.
+Torrential rain and fierce winds attributed to Krathon left at least two people dead, one missing and 219 injured, according to the National Fire Agency.

-A 70-year-old man was rushed to hospital on Tuesday after he fell while trimming trees in eastern Hualien county and died in hospital the next day.
+A 70-year-old man was rushed to hospital on Tuesday after he fell while trimming trees in eastern Hualien county and died the next day.

-Krathon has disrupted traffic, causing all domestic flights to be suspended for a second day and the cancellation of around 240 international flights.
+Krathon has ground air traffic to a halt, suspending all domestic flights and cancelling around 240 international flights.

-Across Taiwan, nearly 10,000 people had been evacuated as of Thursday, according to the interior ministry.

-Krathon has caused mudslides and flooding, and damaged houses and roads in some areas as it slowly moves towards Taiwan, officials and reports said.

-In Kaohsiung, strong gusts swept three motorcyclists to the ground as they were driving, while swaying buildings, shattering windows in some houses and uprooting trees.
+"We have to stay at least two or three days longer, plan accordingly," Chan Ka-woh, a waylaid tourist from Malaysia said from Kaohsiung airport on Wednesday.

-Powerful waves pounded the coast of nearby Pingtung county, with some seawater spilling onto a road and causing it to collapse in two places, tv footage showed.
+Powerful waves pounded the coast of Pingtung county, with seawater spilling onto a road and causing it to collapse in two places, tv footage showed.

+When a blaze broke out at a Pingtung hospital on Thursday, Taiwanese authorities said the bad weather was making rescue operations more difficult.

-In New Taipei city in the island's north, where rain and wind was intensifying, a mudslide sent a large rock tumbling down onto a temple near a slope, partially smashing its roof, SET TV reported.
+In New Taipei city in the island's north, where rain and wind were intensifying, a mudslide sent a large rock tumbling onto a temple, partially smashing its roof, local news outlet SET TV reported.

-Taiwan is accustomed to frequent tropical storms from July to October, but experts say climate change has increased their intensity, leading to heavy rains, flash floods and strong gusts.
+Taiwan is accustomed to frequent tropical storms from July to October, but scientists have warned climate change is increasing their intensity, leading to heavy rains, flash floods and strong gusts.

 In July, Gaemi became the strongest typhoon to make landfall in Taiwan in eight years, killing at least 10 people, injuring hundreds, and triggering widespread flooding in Kaohsiung.

-Krathon reached Taiwan after first slamming into a remote group of Philippine islands, where it cut power and communications and damaged "many" houses, according to a local mayor.
+Krathon reached Taiwan after first slamming into a remote group of Philippine islands, leaving one dead, one missing and eight injured, as well as damaging over 300 houses, according to the country's National Disaster Risk Reduction and Management Council.\

 Recent Stories